menu

 Demographics

-The per capita income in Betsy Layne in 2022 was $25,575, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $102,300 for a family of four.
+The per capita income in Betsy Layne in 2022 was $21,058, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $84,232 for a family of four.
+Betsy Layne also has one of the higher rates of people living in poverty in the nation, with 34.29% of its population below the federal poverty line.

 The people who call Betsy Layne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Betsy Layne residents report their race to be White.
 Important ancestries of people in Betsy Layne include Irish, English, German, Yugoslavian, and Other West Indian.